wpamanuke/resume-cv/README.md

 * Create a Page and choose Template : Resume CV Template
 * In the admin area .
 Click Resume CV and do modification than save
 * You can see the demo here : http://wpamanuke.com/resume
+* You can download in wordpress repository too https://wordpress.org/plugins/resume-cv/

 ## Features ##